The 13th Age PDF is out now – linked and bookmarked.

 In the 13th Age of the world, adventurers seek their fortunes in the Dragon Empire while powerful individuals known as Icons pursue goals that may preserve the empire from chaos, or send it over the edge.

 Players decide which Icons their characters ally with, and which ones they oppose.
 These relationships, along with a personal history and a unique trait chosen during character creation, help define an adventurer’s place in the world of 13th Age and lay the groundwork for epic stories that emerge through play.

 There are also fun new rules for hitting orcs and making them go splat.

-13th Age was playtested by more than 200 gaming groups around the world, and has sold more than a thousand pre-order copies.
-The game will be published by Pelgrane Press in 2013.
+13th Age was playtested in 2012 by more than 200 gaming groups around the world.
+The game will be published by Pelgrane Press in August 2013.